slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'Doubt kills more dreams than failure ever will.'*

+And success might have a price.

+> *'The pain I feel now is the happiness I had before.
+That’s the deal.' -- C.S.
+Lewis*

 <!--
+16. Success can hurt friendships.
+A wise friend wards off worries, a foolish one brings them about.
+But do not wish them too much luck, or you may lose them. -- Balthasar Gracian

 Society judges people by what they can do for others.
 But we judge ourselves by our thoughts.
 Abilities are not prized by their virtue.